iLearn-Lab/ICME24-COLD/README.md

 ## 📊 Dataset / Benchmark

-CASCADE is evaluated on two standard ZSTAL benchmarks:
+COLD is evaluated on two standard ZSTAL benchmarks:

 **TACoS**
 - Focuses on cooking activities.